pantheon-systems/documentation/source/content/terminus/07-create.md

    Using another testing service can also be done by adapting the contents above; most popular services should be fairly easy to set up.

-2. In the Circle CI settings, set up the following environment variables:
+1. Open the Circle CI settings to set up the following environment variables:

    - `TERMINUS_SITE`: The name of a Sandbox Pantheon site to run tests against.
    - `TERMINUS_TOKEN`: A [Pantheon machine token](/machine-tokens) that has access to the test site.